If your team uses Jira Service Management (JSM) for support or IT, you’ve probably had this thought before: "Is it time to add another Jira agent?"

 -

-Resolving: This is the main part of the job.
-It means troubleshooting the issue, digging up the right information, keeping the customer in the loop, and moving the ticket through the workflow until it’s finally closed.
+Resolving: This is the heart of the role.
+It involves troubleshooting, finding the right information, keeping the customer updated, and guiding the ticket through the workflow until it’s successfully closed.

 Communication and collaboration